Anurag-0-1-A/fbeats/README.md

 -	Select CHOOSE OS to see a list of the available operating systems
 -	Select Raspberry Pi OS (32-bit)
 -	Next, select CHOOSE SD CARD and find the SD card that you would like to install the OS on
--	Before hitting WRITE, press “Ctrl-Shift-X” to open a configuration menu like this.
+-	Before hitting WRITE, press `Ctrl-Shift-X` to open a configuration menu like this.
--	Will display a window in which we will select the “Enable SSH” box, it will also request that we enter a password for the pi user, which is the user that comes by default in Raspberry pi, usually, the password is Raspberry for this user, but with this option, you can enter the one you like.
+-	Will display a window in which we will select the **Enable SSH** box, it will also request that we enter a password for the pi user, which is the user that comes by default in Raspberry pi, usually, the password is Raspberry for this user, but with this option, you can enter the one you like.
--	Going down further in this window we can find the “configure wifi” box where we enter the network name and password
+-	Going down further in this window we can find the **configure wifi** box where we enter the network name and password
 -	Select WRITE and wait for the process to complete before removing your SD card.

 ### Assemble your DIY Sensor Device Hardware